Skip to main content

 Cells are grown and maintained at an appropriate temperature and a gas mixture of oxygen, carbon dioxide, and nitrogen in a cell incubator.
 The unique properties of these gases, coupled with specific system requirements, can be challenging for those designing, installing, and operating incubation systems.
 Therefore, system efficacy centers on properly designing, sizing, and supplying a system from gas source to point-of-use.

-In cell culture incubation, the carbon dioxide and nitrogen gas supply should be sufficient for one week’s operation.
+The carbon dioxide and nitrogen gas supply should be sufficient for one week’s operation in cell culture incubation applications.
 This requires determining the daily flow requirement for each incubator supplied from the same source, recognizing that flow is non-continuous.
-Instead, total flow is dependent on the equipment’s duty cycle, which is affected by how often the chamber is opened to remove or replace samples.
+Instead, total flow is dependent on the duty cycle of the equipment, which is affected by how often the chamber is opened to remove or replace samples.
 The typical average flow for both carbon dioxide and nitrogen in a single-chamber incubator is between 6 and 12 liters of gas per minute at an inlet pressure of 6 to 15 PSIG.
 The maximum inlet pressure for most incubators is limited to as low as 15 to no more than 50 PSIG.
 This means maintaining accurate and stable point-of-use pressure is critical.

-The time the gas flows is somewhat short as it only occurs when an incubator door is opened to add or remove samples, thus dropping the chamber's carbon dioxide level and raising the oxygen level.
-Once the door is closed, low-pressure solenoid control valves are opened to inject the gases into the chamber to reestablish the desired atmospheric concentration of carbon dioxide, oxygen, and nitrogen.
+The time the gas flows may be somewhat short as it only occurs after an incubator door is opened to add or remove samples, which drops the chamber's carbon dioxide level and raises the oxygen level.
+Once the door is closed, low pressure solenoid control valves are opened to inject the gases into the chamber to reestablish the desired atmospheric concentration of carbon dioxide, oxygen, and nitrogen.
 The typical carbon dioxide level inside an incubator is maintained at 5% balance air, but for some applications with mammalian cell lines or in-vitro fertilization, the oxygen concentration is reduced by also injecting nitrogen to between 5 and 8% oxygen instead of the nominal 20.9% oxygen in air concentration.
-Some gas is consumed over time by the biological process, but that is fairly small, so the hourly demand over time is minimal.
+Some gas is also consumed over time by the biological process, but that amount is fairly small, so the hourly demand over time may be minimal under normal operations.

-Normal operations may use a 10% duty cycle, while active operations may use 30%.
-Totaling weekly demand per incubator can determine the correct net gas supply needed for one week’s operation of the cell culture installation.
-For gases like nitrogen and carbon dioxide, whose initial source is high pressure cylinders, there are alternative supply sources that become more attractive as the volume of gas required increases.
-Therefore, it is essential to determine the overall demand for carbon dioxide and nitrogen gas required for a facility’s cell culture incubators.
+Normal incubation operations may use a 10% duty cycle, while active operations may use 30%.
+Totaling weekly demand per incubator will determine the correct net gas supply needed for one week.
+The initial source for gases like nitrogen and carbon dioxide is high pressure cylinders.
+However, there are alternative supply sources that become more attractive for active installations requiring a higher weekly volume of gas.
+By calculating the total weekly demand for carbon dioxide and nitrogen, the best gas delivery system and form of delivery can be determined for each installation of cell culture incubators.

 For active operations with a continuous duty cycle, a 526 Series LC pressure differential switchover supports cryogenic liquid cylinder primary sources with high pressure reserves.
 However, for these operations CONCOA strongly recommends a 538 Series IntelliSwitch II for fully automatic switchover delivered safely and efficiently from primary and secondary liquid carbon dioxide and nitrogen sources, which can greatly reduce or eliminate venting and residual gas return.
 Finally, the CONCOA 55 Series point-of-use panel, with 400 Series regulators, such as the 484 or 486 Series, provides final line pressure control and individual line isolation of those gases used in incubator systems.

 As with any bulk or sizable liquid cylinder installation, a 580 Series oxygen deficiency monitor should be installed in storage and use areas, and any pipeline-relief valves should be piped to an appropriate exterior vent line as per building safety code requirements.
 The relief valves on cryogenic liquid cylinders cannot be piped away and are exempt from this requirement.
-For this reason, it is critical that a gas delivery system is sized properly.
+Adequately sizing a gas delivery system for cell culture incubators as closely as possible ensures that the required daily demand is satisfied with optimal efficiency.
+Additionally, with the right equipment, the amount of CO2 released by the container’s relief valves is minimized or eliminated as much as possible.

 Browse Related Products